annadoannn/cse15l-lab-reports/lab report 3.md

 technical/biomed/1468-6708-3-1.txt:          the outcome measure.
 That is, women who changed from technical/biomed/1468-6708-3-1.txt:        older adults, especially for women.
 Future efforts to
 ~~~
-The `grep -in` command displays all lines that contain the specified text pattern as well as the relative path of where to find the text patterns.
+The `grep -R` command displays all lines that contain the specified text pattern as well as the relative path of where to find the text patterns.

 __Example of using `grep -R` on a directory:__
 ~~~